 Cure rates for childhood cancer have improved dramatically over the past several years.
 Currently, 80 percent of children treated for cancer will become long-term survivors.
 As a result, pediatric cancer survivors are an emerging population at high risk for a variety of therapy-related complications.

-The Pediatric Hematology Oncology Long-Term Follow-Up Thriving after Cancer Clinic serves patients who are two or more years from completion of their therapy.
-Our multidisciplinary team works with more than 500 children who are cancer survivors, and gives them the tools and education they need to advocate for themselves.
+The Long-Term Follow-Up/Thriving After Cancer Clinic serves patients who are two or more years from completion of their therapy.
+Our multidisciplinary team works with more than 500 children who are cancer survivors and gives them the tools and education they need to advocate for themselves.